Oatstraw

 Overview

-Oatstraw is the above-ground stem and leaf portion of the oat plant (Avena sativa) — the part most people discard on the way to the grain.
-In herbal traditions, though, the green or dried straw has its own identity.
-It shows up in herbal teas, tinctures, and bath preparations, and is discussed separately from oat grain, oat bran, and colloidal oatmeal.
-The distinction matters because the plant part, preparation, and traditional context are different.
+Oatstraw is the above-ground stem and leaf of the oat plant (Avena sativa) — the part most people overlook on the way to the grain.
+In herbal traditions, though, the green or dried straw has its own identity, prepared most often as a long-steeped tea or infusion and discussed separately from oat grain, oat bran, and colloidal oatmeal.
+It is also distinct from milky oat seed, the immature seed harvested at a brief "milky" stage and usually tinctured fresh; the two come from the same plant but are different parts, harvested at different times and prepared in different ways.

 What it is

-Oatstraw refers specifically to the aerial parts (stems and leaves) of Avena sativa, typically harvested before the plant reaches full maturity.
-It may appear as:
+Oatstraw refers specifically to the aerial parts — the stems and leaves — of Avena sativa, typically gathered around or before the plant reaches full maturity and then dried.
+It reaches people in several forms:

-- dried cut herb for steeping as tea or infusion
+- dried cut herb for steeping as a tea or a longer "infusion"

 - tinctures and liquid extracts